-Nicola is now responsible for overseeing all of our frontline activities from intelligence gathering and analysis, education and enablement activities by our Customer Support team and our case work from more straightforward compliance with the basics through to complex enforcement case work.
+Nicola is now responsible for overseeing all of our frontline activities from intelligence gathering and analysis, activities by our Customer Support team and our case work from more straightforward compliance with the basics through to complex enforcement case work.
 Whilst at TPR Nicola has been Director of Case Management and Director of Legal Services and Enterprise Risk Management.

 She joined TPR as a litigation lawyer in 2008 having previously managed investigations in the Enforcement Division of the FSA.

 Nicola was a senior prosecutions lawyer at the Securities and Futures Authority and a commercial litigator at City firm Denton Hall where she began her career.